 Same goes for CBS All Access.
 The Good Fight, Star Trek: Discovery, and the Twilight Zone reboot are all worthwhile shows, but CBS All Access is otherwise a tough sell.
 CBS should’ve partnered with another content producer here, or bet bigger on its service, because it’s hard to even imagine this existing in another 5 years.

 Although we don’t currently have it, we’re also planning on getting the Criterion Channel at some point.
 We’ve been putting off signing up until we’re ‘out’ of series that we’re watching on other platforms so we can focus on that.
-However, we also need to cancel at least two services before getting Criterion Channel (or Disney+ and Apple TV+).
+However, we also need to cancel at least two services before getting Criterion Channel.

-My biggest concern with the original programming is that the list above essentially represents the first three years of Disney+.
+My main concern with the original programming is that the list above essentially represents the first three years of Disney Plus.
 Of course, titles can (and will) be added, but that long list is still only a fraction of what Netflix releases in a single year.
-Subscribing now requires taking a bit of a leap of faith that Disney will ramp up production for Disney+ quickly.
+That’s why we’re doing a month to month subscription for now.
+We figure we’ll start out with 2-3 months and reevaluate in early 2020 after the Mandalorian is over and we’ve had a chance to make our way through some of Disney’s back catalog.

-Beyond all of this, there are a ton of movies and documentaries that we’d likely watch on Disney+.
-This includes pretty much everything from the Disney Vault, 250+ hours of content from National Geographic, One Day at Disney, the Imagineering documentary series, 21st Century Fox’s films, and more.
+Speaking of which, that itself is a huge Disney+ selling point for plenty of families.
+There are a ton of movies and documentaries, including pretty much everything from the Disney Vault, 250+ hours of content from National Geographic, One Day at Disney, the Imagineering documentary series, 21st Century Fox’s films, and more.

-Ultimately, it’s this back catalog plus the potential of original programming that probably makes Disney+ worth the gamble.
-Assuming that one-third or so of the Marvel and Star Wars programming about which it’s currently “too early to tell” is actually worth watching, I think the 3-year commitment to Disney+ makes sense for us.
+Ultimately, it’s this tremendous back catalog plus the potential of original programming that pushes Disney+ over the top and makes it worth the $6.99 monthly cost for most people.
+Assuming that one-third or so of the Marvel and Star Wars programming about which it’s currently “too early to tell” is actually worth watching, Disney+ is a streaming service that’ll likely be worth keeping.

 When it comes to Disney+, your mileage may vary depending upon your interest level in all things Disney, Star Wars, Marvel, Pixar, NatGeo, and 21st Century Fox…but chances are, you have at least some interest in one (if not 3-4) of those brands.
-It’s probably a good idea to ‘do the math’ (to the extent possible) for yourself to determine now whether rolling the dice and joining the Disney Plus is right for you.
-While we didn’t sign up at the D23 Expo, after ‘talking it out’ (and actually doing the math for the first time) while writing this post, we’ve decided we’ll be signing up for Disney+ rather than using the churn and burn approach.
 It’s cheap enough that Disney has got us, even if we’re not totally sold on Disney+ library.

 Will you be joining the Disney+?
 Think it’s worth the $5.83/month gamble to do a 1-year contract?
 What do you think of current slate of programming for now through 2020?
 What has you most excited?
 Expecting more titles to be added?
 Any questions?
 We love hearing from readers, so please share any other thoughts or questions you have in the comments below!